kravchik/jkil/jkil/linux/xkb/README.md

 But even given that - this approach is much better than Autokey.

 ### 1. Enable switching to 3rd level
 In my configuration, I am using '3rd level' to define jkil cursor.
-And in order to do this, it key should be defined.
+And in order use it, its key should be defined.
 ![Image of setting](setting1.png)

 ### 2. Load compiled keyboard configuration